albbus-stack/t5.rs/README.md

 #### Database

-- To setup the database integration fill in the `DATABASE_URL` in the `.env` file with a PostgreSQL connection string.
+- To setup the database integration fill in the `DATABASE_URL` in the `.env` file with a PostgreSQL connection string:

 ```sh
 DATABASE_URL="postgres://postgres.<name>:<password>@<domain>:<port>/<database>"
 ```

 - Install the Diesel CLI using `cargo install diesel_cli --no-default-features --features postgres`
-- Run the migrations using `bun migrate`.
+- Run the migrations using `bun migrate`

 ### API